cjdaly/CompuCanvas-code/README.md

 For CompuCanvas systems that incorporate the ODROID Show2 with WeatherBoard, see the [Show2-Eboogaloo repo](https://github.com/cjdaly/Show2-Eboogaloo).
 When the Show2 is placed behind the canvas, the text needs to be _big_ to be readable.
 For example:

+    cd ~/Show2-Eboogaloo
-    show2.sh siz8 /0/Hello fg3 /1/World
+    ./show2.sh siz7 fg2 /0/Hello fg3 /1/World

 #### Maxbotix Ultrasonic Rangefinder

-For CompuCanvas systems that incorporate a USB connected Maxbotix Ultrasonic Rangefinder (like [from Adafruit](https://www.adafruit.com/products/1343)), try this to get the raw range data:
+For CompuCanvas systems that incorporate a USB connected Maxbotix Ultrasonic Rangefinder (like [from Adafruit](https://www.adafruit.com/products/1343)), try this to see the raw range data:

-    ( stty -F /dev/ttyUSB0 57600 ; cat /dev/ttyUSB0 > foo.txt ) &
+    ( stty -F /dev/ttyUSB0 57600 ; cat /dev/ttyUSB0 )
-    tail -f foo.txt

-Use `jobs` to later find and kill the process (e.g. `kill %1`) appending to the file.

 ### new system configuration